ischlag/tensorflow-input-pipelines/README.md

 - CIFAR-100
 - SVHN
 - Stanford Cars 196
-- imagenet (no automatic data download, but a shell script is provided in utils/imagenet_download/)
+- Imagenet (no automatic data download, but a shell script is provided in utils/imagenet_download/)
+- Penn Treebank

 (more datasets will be added soon ...)